mitchlarue/WeatherAPI/Weather API.md

+Import the necessary Packages
 ```python
 import requests
 ```

+Insert your own API here.
 ```python
 API_KEY = "insert your API key here"
 BASE_URL = "http://api.openweathermap.org/data/2.5/weather"
 ```

+Create a call function to retrieve a specific city using the url and API key.
 ```python
 city = input("What city would you like to retrieve? ")
 request_url = f"{BASE_URL}?appid={API_KEY}&q={city}"